NORNEY GRANGE.

 RIBA Drawings Collection

-The gable on the left was later improved (see images below)
+The bay on the left was later improved (see images above)

 The Architectural Review volume 5 - December 1898 to May 1899.